ThaaoBlues/ecosys/readme.md

+## QSync "Largage Aérien"
+An airdrop-like one time upload that the other device will accept or not.

+In this feature, the binary delta is built the same way as the others event, just it will contain a full file.
+All the file path fields in the data structure of the event must be only the file's name.
+QSync recieve the file in its dedicated folder (<qsync_root>/largage_aerien).
+If the user do not want to receive it, nothing is wrote as the file is kept in RAM as a binary delta.
+The flag used for the event is "[OTDL]"

 ## base de données
 - on cartographie le systeme de fichiers visés et l'enregistre une première fois
 - on met tout en mode création dans la bdd